-This topic is about how to create merged help using RoboHelp 2019 with the new UI.
-It covers frameless, responsive, webhelp and CHM outputs.
+This topic is about how to create merged help using RoboHelp New UI.
+It covers frameless, responsive and CHM outputs.

 Merging the outputs from a number of projects can allow multiple authors to work on different projects as well as allowing different combinations of outputs to be configured.
 What the end user will see will appear to be a single output.
 The TOCs, indexes and glossaries will be merged and search works across all the topics.